UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

 then the command `join` (try `man join` for more) can be used to attach the country code to each of the lines in your IP address file.
-Then you can extract the country codes, count their occurrences (like we counted usernames before), and generate the necessary `data.addRow` lines.
+Then you can extract the country codes, count their occurrences (like we counted usernames before), and generate the necessary `data.addRow` lines, which again look like `data.addRow(['04', 87]);`.
 Remember to then wrap those with the appropriate header and footer, and you're done with this part.

 Again, that you can test the output for this by wrapping it with the overall header and footer, and then loading it up in your browser.
 If all is well, you should see a geo chart showing the distribution of countries where attacks came from.
+If you have a directory set up for hand testing as discussed above in the previous two parts, you should be able to use that here as well.

 ### Write assemble_report.sh